ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 Ensure local component isProcessing states are managed correctly.

 This significantly improves error visibility and task transparency for the user during AI-driven processes within Scripting V2.

+Data Handlers
+handlers.fetchPlaceDetails:

+Purpose: Provides a clean, reusable interface for UI components to fetch data from the Google Places API.

+Action: Takes a placeId as input and calls the /.netlify/functions/fetch-place-details serverless function, which securely handles the actual API call to Google.

+Output: Returns the details object from the Google Places API response.

+handlers.updateFootageInventoryItem:

+Purpose: Allows components to programmatically correct or enrich the project's data in Firestore.

+Action: Takes a projectId, the inventoryId (the unique key for the location in the map), and an updatedData object.
+It uses dot notation to update a specific location's data within the footageInventory map in the project document.
+This is used by the MemoryJogger to save a place_id after it has been found by the AI.

 V2 Compatibility and Final Polishing
 This section outlines the most recent changes to ensure the V2 workflow is stable and integrates seamlessly with the rest of the application's production pipeline.